filipezabala/voice/paper/paper.md

 The package was tested on open datasets (AESDD [@vryzas2018speech; @vryzas2018subjective], CREMA-D [@cao2014crema], Mozilla Common Voice [@ardila2019common], RAVDESS [@livingstone2018ryerson] and VoxForge [@voxforge2023]) to predict sex from voice features.
 Results showed high accuracy across multiple model classes (Binary Logistic [@cramer2002origins], SVM [@vapnik2000nature], Random Forest [@breiman2001random], and BART [@sparapani2021nonparametric]), with formant removals ranking among the top predictive features.

 ### Speaker Diarization
-The `diarize` function was applied to a LibriVox recording of [*The Adventures of Sherlock Holmes*](https://archive.org/details/adventuressherlockholmes_v4_1501_librivox) by Conan Doyle, successfully segmenting the audio into speaker turns.
+The `diarize` function has been used successfully, and as a didactic example was applied to a LibriVox recording of [*The Adventures of Sherlock Holmes*](https://archive.org/details/adventuressherlockholmes_v4_1501_librivox) by Conan Doyle, successfully segmenting the audio into speaker turns.
 This demonstrates the package's utility for applications in transcription and audio analysis.

 ## Performance
-The `voice` package efficiently processes audio files, with `extract_features` generating feature-rich data frames in seconds for typical audio lengths.
+The `voice` package efficiently processes audio files, with `extract_features` allowing parallelization and generating feature-rich data frames in seconds for typical audio lengths.
 The `diarize` function, while computationally intensive for long recordings, provides accurate segmentation and integrates seamlessly with R workflows.

 ## Availability
 The `voice` package is available on CRAN ([https://CRAN.R-project.org/package=voice](https://CRAN.R-project.org/package=voice)) and GitHub ([https://github.com/filipezabala/voice](https://github.com/filipezabala/voice)).
 Documentation, including vignettes and examples, is provided to facilitate adoption.

 ## Acknowledgments
-The author acknowledges the contributions of the open-source communities behind `wrassp`, `tuneR`, `seewave`, and `pyannote-audio`, which form the foundation of this work.
-Special thanks to the developers of `reticulate` for enabling seamless R-Python integration.
+The authors gratefully acknowledge Renfei Mao for their technical support and guidance in implementing the `gm` library [@mao2025gm].

 ## References